Table of Contents Show

 If you’re not confident In your RV driving skills, don’t be afraid to take a driving course.
 There’s nothing wrong with being extra cautious, keeping you, your passengers, and everyone else on the road safe.
 Also, be aware of safety while towing a vehicle or if your RV is the vehicle being towed.

-A general rule of thumb when driving and towing is to keep your weight centered.
-RVs and trailers usually have effective placement of furnishings and cabinetry to keep the rig adequately balanced.
-However, when you load up your camper, this can change that balance, so pack with that balance in mind.
-Don’t put all the heavy items in one area, and leave your power tools at home.
-Secure larger items, so they don’t inadvertently shift your weight while driving.
-And keep your rig’s center of gravity low to remain balanced.
+However, loading up your camper can change that balance, so pack with that balance in mind.
+Don’t put all the heavy items in one area; leave your power tools at home.
+Secure larger items so they don’t inadvertently shift your weight while driving.
+Keep your rig’s center of gravity low to remain balanced.

 There are many weight terms for driving and towing safety, but two of the more important to know are the GVWR and the GVW.